typelets/typelets-app/README.md

 ## ✨ Features

 - 🔐 **Client-side AES-256-GCM encryption** - Your notes are encrypted before leaving your device
-- 📁 **Nested folder organization** - Create unlimited folder hierarchies
+- 📁 **Nested folder organization** - Create unlimited folder hierarchies with drag & drop
+- 🔄 **Move & organize** - Move notes and folders between locations
 - 🌙 **Dark/Light mode** - Easy on the eyes, day or night
 - 📝 **Rich text editor** - Powered by TipTap with markdown support
 - ⭐ **Star, archive, and organize** - Keep your important notes accessible